Bay Roberts: Notable people

-Award-winning Canadian playwright David French, author of Saltwater Moon, Leaving Home, and Of the Fields Lately, was also born at Coley's Point.
-He has been Writer in Residence at the University of Western Ontario.
+Award-winning Canadian playwright David French, author of Soldier's Heart, Salt-Water Moon, Leaving Home, and Of the Fields, Lately, was also born at Coley's Point.
+He has been writer in residence at the University of Western Ontario.

-Myra Louise Taylor, nurse when in 1914 she volunteered her services and was placed in charge of caring for the survivors of the SS Newfoundland sealing disaster.
+In 1914, nurse Myra Louise Taylor volunteered her services and was placed in charge of caring for the survivors of the SS Newfoundland sealing disaster.

-Dawson Mercer, a professional ice hockey player for the New Jersey Devils.
-He was drafted 18th overall by the Devils in the 2020 NHL Entry Draft.
+Jacob Lewis, a singer from Butlerville, was the fifth season winner of Canada's Got Talent.